 This is also why powdered metals burn easily and so are used in welding.
 Thermite is a good example — thermite is a mix of iron and aluminum powder that when heated enough will start reacting with oxygen and burning at a high temperature — enough to melt metal and weld.
 Thermite also shows up on the Fourth of July — it's an ingredient in the stuff that coats sparklers.

-Editor's Note: This article was updated to indicate that Jason Benedict is an associate professor, not an assistant professor, as had been stated.
+Editor's Note: This article was updated to indicate that oxidation is the loss of electrons, not the gaining of oxygen as had been stated previously.

 Originally published on Live Science.